gary-gpt/chatbot-ui/docs/components/messages/message-markdown-memoized.tsx.md

 )
 ```

+## Import Statements

+The code starts by importing the necessary modules and components:

+- `FC` (Function Component) and `memo` from `react`: `FC` is a type used for function components in TypeScript. `memo` is a higher order component that memorizes the output of a component and only re-renders it if its props have changed.
+- `ReactMarkdown` and `Options` from `react-markdown`: `ReactMarkdown` is a component that renders Markdown as React components. `Options` is a type that represents the props accepted by `ReactMarkdown`.

+## MessageMarkdownMemoized Component

 The `MessageMarkdownMemoized` component is a memoized version of the `ReactMarkdown` component.
+It is defined as a function component (`FC`) that accepts props of type `Options`.

-It uses the `memo` function from React to avoid unnecessary re-renders.
-The `memo` function takes two arguments: the component and a comparison function.
+The `memo` function takes two arguments:

+1. The component to memoize, in this case `ReactMarkdown`.
+2. A comparison function that determines whether the props have changed and the component needs to be re-rendered.
+This function takes the previous and next props as arguments and returns `true` if the props have not changed and `false` otherwise.

-The comparison function checks if the `children` and `className` props of the previous and next props are the same.
-If they are, the component will not re-render.
+In this case, the comparison function checks if the `children` and `className` props have not changed.
+If both props are the same in the previous and next props, the function returns `true` and the component is not re-rendered.
+If either prop has changed, the function returns `false` and the component is re-rendered.

-## Props

-The `MessageMarkdownMemoized` component accepts all the props that the `ReactMarkdown` component accepts, as defined by the `Options` type from the `react-markdown` library.

-## Usage

-This component can be used wherever a `ReactMarkdown` component is used, but with the added benefit of optimized rendering.
-It will only re-render if the `children` or `className` props change.
+This memoization can improve performance by preventing unnecessary re-renders of the `ReactMarkdown` component.